msa-em/nanocartography/nanocartography.md

 to the motion of the double tilt stage the traces of the planes can exhibit S-curves and are not always straight.
-This motion is exactly how the planes of atoms within the microscope behave across the entire tilt space, and the *[reason why g-vectors in diffraction patterns collected at different ZA can appear to rotate in relation to one another]{.underline}*.
+This motion is exactly how the planes of atoms within the microscope behave across the entire tilt space, and the *{u}`reason why g-vectors in diffraction patterns collected at different ZA can appear to rotate in relation to one another`*.
 The calculation of the vector normal, or g-vector, to these hexagonal planes will be discussed in the next section.